dgcasana/WLED/usermods/PIR_Ldr_sensor_switch/readme.md

-# PIR sensor switch
+# PIR & Ldr sensor switch

-This usermod-v2 modification allows the connection of a PIR sensor to switch on the LED strip when motion is detected.
-The switch-off occurs ten minutes after no more motion is detected.
+This is an update to "PIR sensor switch" from @gegu because version 0.11.1 uses Preset instead of Macros.
+This version uses a PIR sensor to activate the led strip and a Ldr to trigger between NightLight or "Party-Ligth".

 _Story:_

-I use the PIR Sensor to automatically turn on the WLED analog clock in my home office room when I am there.
+I use the PIR sensor to activate my son's night light, the operation is as follows:
-The LED strip is switched [using a relay](https://github.com/Aircoookie/WLED/wiki/Control-a-relay-with-WLED) to keep the power consumption low when it is switched off.
+When detecting movement if there is enough light (it is daytime) a Preset from 2 to 6 is randomly activated, in this way it is very easy to choose the effect that you like the most and show off your WLED.

+In case there is not enough light (my son gets up at night) Preset1 is activated so Preset 1 is NightLight

 ## Webinterface